 A 10-K report is a very detailed form filed annually by all publically traded companies.
 (The quarterly version is called a 10-Q report).
 Unlike the fancy and photo-filled Annual Reports published by companies for shareholders, the 10-K report is written in a clinical and highly organized fashion specified by the Securities and Exchange Commission (SEC).
 It contains virtually everything an investor may want to know about a company: their markets, risks, competition, legal proceedings, corporate agreements, organization, executive compensation and, of course, 5 years' history of financial information.
 The 10-K report has the advantage of being organized in the same way for all companies, so it makes analysis easier.
 It's well worth it to learn how to read a 10-K report when considering where to invest your money.

 The 10-K and 10-Q reports are published on the SEC's EDGAR website.
 EDGAR stand for Electronic Data Gathering, Analysis, and Retrieval.
 The SEC provides a searchable historical record of all public companies by using this link.
+Our recent blog post "From SEC EDGAR Filings to Real Time Data Profits" explains what you need to know.

 An excellent source of Earnings information is the "Investor" section of most public Company websites.
 Here, the Company provides a discussion about Earnings and links to annual reports, SEC filings, conference calls and press releases.
 Good companies usually provided contact information for more specific questions about the company.